 Example: Mary will reach her 24th month in a CSJ when the CARES clock cycle runs on July 29.
 Upon reviewing the participant's time limit history in preparation for the time limit discussion with the participant, the FEP sees that the participant will reach her 60th month on her lifetime limit on October 31.
-Because the participant will reach 60 months 3 months after reaching her 24th month, the FEP determines eligibility for a 60-month time limit extension and enters the 60 month time limit as well as the 60-month time limit.
+Because the participant will reach 60 months 3 months after reaching her 24th month, the FEP determines eligibility for a 60-month time limit extension and enters the 60 month time limit extension approval by July 29.
+This extends both the 24-month time limit as well as the 60-month time limit.
 Any subsequent time limit extensions will be made to the 60-month time limit.